contagon/handbook/handbook/38-church-policies-and-guidelines.md

 * Guest speakers or instructors are not paid a fee, do not recruit participants, and do not solicit customers or clients.
 * The person’s travel expenses are not paid either with local unit budget funds or by private contributions.
 * Presentations comply with the guidelines for using Church facilities (see [35.4](35.md#354-maintaining-meetinghouses)).
-### 38.8.21 Income Taxes

-Church members are obligated by the twelfth article of faith to obey the tax laws of the nation where they reside (see also [Doctrine and Covenants 134:5](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/134.5?lang=eng#p5)).
-Members who disapprove of tax laws may try to have them changed by legislation or constitutional amendment.
-Members who have well-founded legal objections may challenge tax laws in the courts.

-Church members who refuse to file a tax return, pay required income taxes, or comply with a final judgment in a tax case are in direct conflict with the law and with the teachings of the Church.
-Such members may be ineligible for a temple recommend and should not be called to positions of principal responsibility in the Church.
-A Church membership council is required if a member is convicted of a felony for willfully violating tax laws (see [32.6.1.5](32-repentance-and-membership-councils.md#32615-some-other-acts)).
+### 38.8.20 Immigration

+Members who remain in their native lands often have opportunities to build up and strengthen the Church there.
+However, immigration to another country is a personal choice.

+Members who move to another country should obey all applicable laws (see [Doctrine and Covenants 58:21](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/58.21?lang=eng#p21)).

+Missionaries should not offer to sponsor others’ immigration.
+Nor should they ask their parents, relatives, or others to do so.

+The Church does not sponsor immigration through Church employment.

+Church members offer their time, talents, and friendship to welcome immigrants and refugees as members of their communities (see [Matthew 25:35](https://www.churchofjesuschrist.org/study/scriptures/nt/matt/25.35?lang=eng#p35); see also [38.8.35](38-church-policies-and-guidelines.md#38835-refugees) in this handbook).

-### 38.8.22 Internet
+### 38.8.21 Internet

-#### 38.8.22.1 Official Church Internet Resources
+#### 38.8.21.1 Official Church Internet Resources

 The Church maintains official websites, blogs, and social media accounts.
-These resources are clearly identified as official by the use of the Church wordmark or symbol (see [38.8.9](38-church-policies-and-guidelines.md#3889-church-name-wordmark-and-symbol)).
+These resources are clearly identified as official by the use of the Church wordmark or symbol (see [38.8.10](38-church-policies-and-guidelines.md#38810-church-name-wordmark-and-symbol)).
 They also comply with legal requirements and the Church’s intellectual property and privacy policies.

-#### 38.8.22.2 Members’ Use of the Internet in Church Callings
+#### 38.8.21.2 Members’ Use of the Internet in Church Callings

 Members may not create websites, blogs, or social media accounts on behalf of the Church or to officially represent the Church and its views, doctrine, policies, and procedures.
 However, they may create websites, blogs, or social media accounts to assist with their callings.
 When doing so, members should comply with the following guidelines:

 * The creation of a website, blog, or social media account must first be approved by the stake president (for stake resources) or bishop (for ward resources).
-* The Church wordmark or symbol may not be used or imitated (see [38.8.9](38-church-policies-and-guidelines.md#3889-church-name-wordmark-and-symbol)).
+* The Church wordmark or symbol may not be used or imitated (see [38.8.10](38-church-policies-and-guidelines.md#38810-church-name-wordmark-and-symbol)).
 * The online resource should have a purpose and goal and be named accordingly.
 The name may include a ward or stake name.
 However, it may not include the official name of the Church.
 * Members may not state or imply that the online resource’s content, images, or other materials are sponsored or endorsed by the Church or officially represent the Church in any way.
 Rather, a disclaimer should be included stating that it is not an official, Church-sponsored product.
 * All content should be relevant for the intended audience and should be actively moderated.
 * The online resource should include contact information.
 * More than one administrator should be responsible for the online resource.
 This can provide continuity when a person’s calling or assignment changes.
 It also keeps one person from being burdened with updating and monitoring the resource.
 * Church-owned artwork, videos, music, or other materials may not be posted unless the use is clearly authorized by the [Terms of Use](https://www.churchofjesuschrist.org/legal/terms-of-use) of an official Church website or by the Church’s Intellectual Property Office.
 Copyrighted content from other sources should not be used unless the content owner has first given written permission.
-For more information about using copyrighted material, see [38.8.11](38-church-policies-and-guidelines.md#38811-copyrighted-materials).
+For more information about using copyrighted material, see [38.8.12](38-church-policies-and-guidelines.md#38812-copyrighted-materials).
 * When using images, videos, or personal information, consent from the content owner or the individuals involved is required.
 Consent may be obtained through a release form, a public announcement, a posted sign for a specific event, or written permission when needed.
 The country’s privacy laws should be followed.
 * Online resources should not duplicate tools and features that are already on ChurchofJesusChrist.org, Member Tools, or other Church resources.
 * Leaders and missionaries should coordinate to prevent duplicate communication.